-The program features extended residencies by leading jazz artists, as well as a continuation of the exciting annual Jazz Week every February, which features a week-long celebration of jazz with concerts, workshops, and clinics.
-Founded in 1992, Jazz Week, now known as Jazz Fest, is an event that regularly features some of the biggest names in the jazz world, including Dave Brubeck Quartet, Elvin Jones Jazz Machine, McCoy Tyner Trio, Wynton Marsalis, Dr. Billy Taylor, Michael Brecker, Chick Corea, Toots Thielemans, Clark Terry, Paquito D’Rivera, Ahmad Jamal Trio, the Vanguard Jazz Orchestra, Roy Haynes Quartet, Jon Hendricks, Marian McPartland, Lee Konitz and Houston Person just to name a few of our guest artists.
-Other artists who have appeared at the School of Music include Art Farmer, Benny Golson, Slide Hampton, James Moody, Marcus Printup, Jerry Bergonzi, Bud Shank, Terell Stafford, Roland Vazquez Ensemble, Joe La Barbera, Eric Alexander, Antonio Hart, Dick Oatts, Byron Stripling, Dave Samuels, Kenny Werner Trio, Jeff Hamilton Trio, Peter Erskine Trio, the Heath Brothers (Percy, Jimmy and Tootie) and Sammy Figueroa and his Latin Jazz Explosion.
+The program features extended residencies by leading jazz artists as well as a continuation of the exciting annual Jazz Week every February which features a week long celebration of jazz with concerts, workshops, and clinics.
+Founded in 1992, Jazz Week, now known as Jazz Fest & more.... is an event that regularly features some of the biggest names in the jazz world including Dave Brubeck Quartet, Elvin Jones Jazz Machine, McCoy Tyner Trio, Wynton Marsalis, Dr. Billy Taylor, Michael Brecker, Clark Terry, Paquito D*Rivera, Ahmad Jamal Trio, the Vanguard Jazz Orchestra, Roy Haynes Quartet, Jon Hendricks and Marian McPartland just to name a few of the recent guest artists.
+Jazz Fest & more....
+2007/08 featured Dave Brubeck Quartet, Chick Corea, Sammy Figueroa and his Latin Jazz Explosion, Dick Oatts, Byron Stripling and more.
+Jazz Fest & more...
+2008/09 will feature NEA Jazz Master saxophonist Lee Konitz, flutist Jimmy Walker, Dave Samuels (vibes), Army Blues, saxophonist Pat La Barbera and many more.
+Other artists who have appeared at the School of Music include Art Farmer, Benny Golson, Slide Hampton, James Moody, Marcus Printup, Jerry Bergonzi, Bud Shank, Terell Stafford, Roland Vazquez Ensemble, Joe La Barbera, Eric Alexander, Antonio Hart, Kenny Werner Trio, Jeff Hamilton Trio, and Peter Erskine Trio.

-The Jamey Aebersold Jazz Studies Program was one of only a few prestigious institutions in the United States selected to participate in an international music exchange sponsored by the Open World Leadership Center at the Library of Congress.
-Support for the Open World cultural program was provided through partnership and funding from the National Endowment for the Arts.
-The Jazz Studies Program played host to six hand-selected groups of jazz musicians and jazz educators from throughout Russia.
+The Jamey Aebersold Jazz Studies Program is one of only a few prestigious institutions in the United States selected to participate in an international music exchange sponsored by the Open World Leadership Center at the Library of Congress; support for the Open World cultural program is also provided through partnership and funding from the National Endowment for the Arts.
+The Jazz Studies Program played host to three hand-selected groups of jazz musicians and jazz educators from throughout Russia.
 The goal was to afford these fine musicians and educators the opportunity to experience life in America with a special focus on jazz.
 In addition to home stays with area families, visiting local places of interest and witnessing our political process in action, their experience included taking lessons; participating in master classes; playing alongside our musicians in rehearsals, performance, jam and recording sessions; listening to jazz in a variety of venues and much more.
-In addition to UofL Jazz faculty, our guests worked with Chick Corea, Paquito D’Rivera, the Heath Brothers (Percy, Jimmy and Tootie), Jon Hendricks, David Baker, Jamey Aebersold, and pianist Harry Pickens to mention but a few.
-Recently the Jazz Studies Program received a FIPSE/CAPES grant for the exchange of students between the University of Louisville and the Universidade de Brasília.
-Students from each institution will spend a semester studying and experiencing the music and culture of a foreign land.
+In addition to UofL Jazz faculty, our guests worked with Chick Corea, Paquito D*Rivera, the Heath Brothers (Percy, Jimmy and Tootie), Jon Hendricks, David Baker, Jamey Aebersold, and pianist Harry Pickens to mention but a few.

-Student and faculty groups, from a duo to more than forty, have toured and performed in numerous foreign countries.
-These countries include Argentina, Barbados, Brazil, Ecuador, England, Estonia, Finland, Italy, Poland, Russia, Switzerland, Trinidad and Tobago and Wales.
-In addition to our continued interaction with Russian and Brazilian musicians, there are exchange programs currently in place with the Akademia Muzyczna in Katowice, Poland; the Central Conservatorium of Music in Rockhampton, Australia; Universidade de Brasília in Brasilia, Brazil; and EMU Edcacion Musical in La Plata, Argentina.
-Exchanges with institutions in Ecuador and additional ones in Brazil are being developed.
-Finally, the Jazz Studies Program hosted the 2006 International Association of Schools of Jazz Annual Meeting and Jazz Faculty presented extended workshops in the Barbados (2006), Sao Paulo and Brasilia (2008) and Trinidad (2010).
+Student and faculty groups, from a quintet to more than forty, have toured and performed in numerous foreign countries.
+These countries include Brazil, England, Estonia, Finland, Poland, Russia, and Wales.
+In addition to our continued interaction with Russian musicians, there are exchange programs currently in place with the Akademia Muzyczna in Katowice, Poland and the Central Conservatorium of Music in MacKay, Australia.
+Exchanges with institutions in Brazil, Argentina and Equador are being developed.
+Finally, the Jazz Faculty presented extended workshops in Sao Paulo and Brasilia during 2008.